tanguy8001/AI-Center-Projects-in-ML-Research---Spring-2025/README.md

 ## 1. Logging into the Cluster

-To log in for the first time, execute the following command in your favorite terminal emulator, replacing `login_name` with your ETH username (the one in your `login_name@ethz.ch` email):
+To log in for the first time, execute the following command in your favorite terminal emulator, replacing `login_name` with the **ETH username of your team representative!!!** (the one in your `login_name@ethz.ch` email):

 ```bash
 ssh <login_name>@student-cluster.inf.ethz.ch